C2DH/popkult60/_audiopost/2018-16-12-Jessica-podcast.md

 ## Podcast "Comics in Europe"

-You're listening the podcast of Jessica Burton about Tintin, Spirou and their tranlations.
+You're listening the podcast of Jessica Burton about Tintin, Spirou and their translations.

 <!-- more -->